judyj/simp_process_graph/README.md

 Files included

-* plot_ip_process.rb - ruby code to create the plots
+* graph_ip_process.rb - ruby code to create the plots

   note - there are 2 lines that would be most commonly commented out: comment out for a test file (would be called i4_processes)